vi/forsnapshotfs/README.md

 Differences:

-* fsfs is simpler. it is implemented in C. The algorithm is simpler that bup's;
+* fsfs is simpler. it is implemented in C. The algorithm is simpler than bup's one;
 * `bup` compress better;
-* fsfs require you to specify previous backup's name;
+* fsfs require you to specify previous backup's name when creating new one;
 * `bup` also can manage many little files, file modes, etc;
 * `bup` have remote access features;
 * `fsfs-mount` have little additional cosy feature: simplistic in-memory copy-on-write to allow journal replay when mounting a filesystem.